neondatabase/instant-postgres/apps/web/README.md

   - Create a dedicated Neon account

 Improvements:
+- provision p
-- provision postgres based on the user's location
+- ostgres based on the user's location
 - Refactor the code